Rolling Hills Casino goes high tech with working robots

 The robots are docked at a charging station each night and are able to work throughout the day with that charge.

-“There of course has been a learning curve to best utilize the robots functions,” Jantz said.
-“But our staff is learning very quickly and we are pleased with with the results.”
+“There of course has been a learning curve to best utilize the robot’s functions,” Jantz said.
+“But our staff is learning very quickly and we are pleased with the results.”

 “We, like so many other businesses, are dealing with a shortage in staffing,” Jantz said.
 “These robots do not replace staff, and we are constantly looking for applicants.”

-“If the employee doesn't make a specified amount in pay and tips, we will make up the difference,” Jantz added.
+“If the employee doesn’t make a specified amount in pay and tips, we will make up the difference,” Jantz said.
 “That is how much we are in need of good employees.”